 — Investing in comfortable ergonomic chairs and ensuring desks are at the correct height to improve posture

 It may seem a contradictory statement but encouraging your employees to take regular breaks will boost productivity.
-When employees work on a task for long periods, they are likely to become exhausted, bored, and lacking enthusiasm.
+When employees work on a task for long periods, they are likely to become exhausted, bored, and lack enthusiasm.
 On average, individuals should be taking up to a 15-minute break every hour, which leads to greater creativity and concentration.

 Employees across your workforce will be at their most productive at different points of the day.
 Therefore, you may wish to re-consider the regular 9-5 routine, as it doesn’t always work for everyone.
 If possible, introducing flexible work patterns may be the way forward to fit around your employees’ commitments and work when suits them best.